Puneet-Pal-Singh/Python-Exercise/README.md

 Q4-Write a program and make a pattern ,ask user for number of rows and and enter his choice for pattern style(Straight or Inverted).

 Source Code-Pattern Print.py

+Q5- Write a Program and make a text based game Called Snake, Water, Gun:
+Ask user Choice about his play(Snake or Water or Game) and then computer will play his game.
+Compare both and declare the winner.

+Sorce Code-Text game.py